rohitfarmer/rohitfarmer.github.io/_posts/2018-08-20-docker-neo4j.md

 comments: true
 ---

-Neo4J graph database server can only mount one graph database at a time.
+Neo4J graph database server can only mount one database at a time.
 To run more than one instances of the neo4j server with different databases mounted on them one of the efficient methods is to use [neo4j docker image](https://hub.docker.com/_/neo4j/).
 The key to using more than one neo4j servers simultaneously is to use different ports for http, https and bolt connections which is relatively easy to do with the docker image.
 For my purpose, I also had to configure neo4j in such a way that it can access the database from a non-default location.
-This article might keep on changing as I acquire more knowledge on this topic.
-However, whatever is mentioned below works as it is.

 **Step 1: Installing the neo4j docker image.**
-Presuming that you already have docker installed and also that you are working in Linux environment run:
+Presuming that you already have docker installed and also that you are working in Linux environment:

     docker pull neo4j

 **Step 2: Running neo4j docker image.**
-By default, the neo4j docker image mounts the following folder:
+By default, the neo4j docker image mounts the following folders:

     home:         /var/lib/neo4j
     config:       /var/lib/neo4j/conf